cumbof/taxdb/ontologies/obofoundry_objs/readme.md

 # OBOFOUNDRY
-serialized representation of the [OBOFOUNDRY](http://obofoundry.org/) ontologies
+Object representations of the [OBOFOUNDRY](http://obofoundry.org/) ontologies